blackboard/anthologydevdocs/docs/blackboard/lti/welcome.md

     3. Names and Roles
     4. Assignments and Grades

-### Blackboard Learn support for LTI Advantage
+### Blackboard LMS support for LTI Advantage

-Blackboard Learn currently has full support for the two different integration versions over LTI, **LTI 1.1** and **LTI 1.3/Advantage** however, as mentioned above, we recommend migrating/creating new applications using LTI 1.3.
+Blackboard LMS currently has full support for the two different integration versions over LTI, **LTI 1.1** and **LTI 1.3/Advantage** however, as mentioned above, we recommend migrating/creating new applications using LTI 1.3.
 LTI 1.1 is still supported but is not recommended.

 ## Test code and tools